AndrewC101/PokemonTrueRed/README.md

 - Route 16 also has Hypno, Raticate, Fearow, Kangaskhan
 - Route 12 also has Shellder, Gloom, Weepinbell
 - Route 13 also has Ditto, Staryu
-- Route 14 also has Persian, Staryu, Shellder
+- Route 14 also has Persian, Hitmonchan, Hitmonlee
 - Route 15 has Wigglytuff, Fearow, Venomoth, Tauros, Dodrio, Kingler, Venusaur, Kangaskhan, Arcanine
 - Route 18 also has Hypno, Fearow, Dodrio, Raticate, Kangaskhan
 - Safari Zone has Nidoking, Nidoqueen, Clefable, Wigglytuff, Tauros, Scyther, Pinsir, Exeggutor, Chansey, Rhydon